benbenzi888/RFO_DeepDRR/README.md

 # RFO_DeepDRR
 This is the code and dataset page for paper "A Dataset and Benchmark for Enhancing Retained Foreign Object Detection Through Physics-based Image Synthesis".
-RFO-DeepDRR is a novel physics-based pipeline specifically designed to generate realistic synthetic radiographs using a clinically relevant RFO rendering model
+RFO-DeepDRR is a novel physics-based pipeline specifically designed to generate realistic synthetic radiographs using a clinically relevant RFO rendering model.

 ![Pipeline](./pipeline.png)